-2.2 Operation of Converter (See Fig. 1 & 4)
+2.2 Operation of Converter (See Figs. 1 & 5)

-For filling purposes it is intended that the converter be mounted on a tray similar to the mounting tray in the aircraft.
+For filling purposes it is intended that the converter be mounted on a tray similiar to the mounting tray in the aircraft.
 When the supply of liquid oxygen is connected for filling, the combined filler, vent and build-up valve operates in such a manner that the top, or gas side of the converter is vented to atmosphere.
 Filling is continued until liquid oxygen is seen to be issuing from the vent port.

 Removal of the filling connector closes the vent port of the combined filler, vent and build-up valve, and opens the build up portion of the circuit.
-The liquid then flows out of the container into the build-up tube, where it becomes gaseous, passes through the pressure closing valve, which at this stage is open, and flows back through the build-up valve to the gas side of the container.
+The liquid then flows out of the container into the build-up tube.
+Here it gasifies, passes through the pressure closing valve, which at this stage is open, and flows back through the build-up valve to the gas side of the container.
 This cycle continues until the operating pressure of 300 psi is reached, at which point the pressure activated bellows in the pressure closing valve closes.
-With the build-up tube thus closed, further liquid flow is through the evaporating plate, where the Lox is converted to gas at a usable temperature.
+With the build-up tube thus closed, further liquid flow is through the evaporating plate, where the Lox is converted to gas at a breathable temperature.
 At this point, the converter is ready for use; gaseous oxygen being available at the aircraft disconnect.
+A pressure relief valve connected to the overboard vent quick disconnect prevents excessive pressures being built up in the converter system.